Introduction

 We will use this information to then perform a case-study impact assessment of an international, multi-funder portfolio of research grants focused on cancer survivorship.
 We will be trialing the implementation steps we developed in the first part of this work, as well as seeing how well big databases such as Dimensions and Overton work when performing the assessment.

-Finally, we hope to explore a third aim of this research: how well do research impacts from cancer survivorship research lineup with stated patient priorities for this topic area, using the James Lind Alliances, top 26 research questions from patients living with and beyond cancer.
+Finally, we hope to explore a third aim of this research: how well do research impacts from cancer survivorship research line up with stated patient priorities for this topic area, using the James Lind Alliance's top 26 research questions from patients living with and beyond cancer.

 Outputs and findings

+Our first output is a literature review looking at which biomedical research funders have recently conducted impact assessments of their funding portfolios and the approaches they have taken to conduct their assessments.
 What funders are doing to assess the impact of their investments in health and biomedical research